d-kilc/graphql-starter-kit/README.md

 As an important note, the end results of a GraphQL query must be scalar types.
 In the example above, the user() query does not return the object because it is a User type, so the next level-down of resolvers are executed and return scalar types (ID, string).

-## index.js
+## Resolvers
-The users object is intended only as dummy data.
-The data for the API is stored only in-memory--if you would like to configure a connection to a database, please refer to https://www.howtographql.com/graphql-js/4-adding-a-database/ to learn how to set up Prisma client.

-The resolvers object defines how your queries will be executed.
+Resolvers define how your queries will be executed.
 Think of these as basic function definitions which contain the logic of what should happen when the queries are performed.
+Again, each field in your schema must have a resolver so GraphQL can know what to do when you query on them.

-Every resolver receives 4 arguments:
+Every resolver receives 4 arguments (in this order):
 * **root / parent**--contains the result of the parent field's resolver
 * **args**--the arguments passed to the field in the query you wrote
 * **context**--shared by all resolvers in the query.
 Allows resolvers to communicate
 * **info**--contains information about the execution state of the query, including the field name, path to the field from the root

+As you build out your schema, remember to create resolvers for the things you have added.
+If you are using Prisma to read/write to a database, take advantage of the functions in the Prisma client library in your resolvers.
+You can access these functions by importing the library and accessing it from the **context object** (e.g., "context.prisma.createUser()").
+More information about Prisma is below.

+Refer to the examples in src/resolvers/ as a starting point.

 # Prisma
 Prisma is used to connect GraphQL to a persistent data store.